ThinkBigAnalytics/scalding-workshop/Workshop.md

 Let's do a similar `groupBy` operation, this time to compute the average of Apple's (AAPL) closing stock price year over year (so you'll know what entry points you missed...).
 Also, in this exercise we'll solve a common problem; the input data is in an unsupported format.

-Oddly enough, while there is a built-in `Tsv` class for tab-separated values, there is no corresponding `Csv` class, so we'll handle that ourselves.

 	./run.rb scripts/StockAverages3.scala \
 		--input  data/stocks/AAPL.csv \
 		--output output/AAPL-year-avg.txt